 The European Values Study is a large-scale, cross-national, and longitudinal survey research program on basic human values.
 It provides insights into the ideas, beliefs, preferences, attitudes, values and opinions of citizens all over Europe.
 It is a unique research project on how Europeans think about life, family, work, religion, politics and society.

 The European Values Study started in 1981, when a thousand citizens in the European Member States of that time were interviewed using standardized questionnaires.
-Every nine years, the survey is repeated in an increasing number of countries.
-The fourth wave in 2008 covers no less than 47 European countries/regions, from Iceland to Azerbaijan and from Portugal to Norway.
+Every nine years, the survey is repeated in a variable number of countries.
+The fourth wave in 2008 covers no less than 47 European countries/regions, from Iceland to Georgia and from Portugal to Norway.
 In total, about 70,000 people in Europe are interviewed.

 This week's featured article